CodeRhymesLife/collective.usermanual/README.rst

    Shared keywords can be defined in ``./src/collective/usermanual/keywords.robot``.

+6. How do I use i18n strings?

+   Translate msgid into test level variable with ``${msg} =  Translate  msgidname default=Default translation"`` and use that translated variable where localized string is required.

+   Update gettext-catalogs by running ``./i18n.sh``.

+   Select build default language by setting environment variable ``LANGUAGE`` with your locale, e.g. ``LANGUAGE=fi make clean robot``.

-6. How to activate custom product?
+7. How to activate custom product?

    See usage of variables *CONFIGURE_PACKAGES* and *APPLY_PROFILES* (also *META_PACKAGES*, *OVERRIDE_PACKAGES* and *INSTALL_PACKAGES* are